 New Google algorithms will allow robots to learn to walk on their own

-Google has conducted a study and set up algorithms that will speed up and simplify the process.
+Google has conducted research and set up algorithms that will speed up and simplify the process

 What did

-Researchers from Google Robotics have createdfour-legged robot, which for several hours he himself learned to walk back and forth and turn.
-Previously, the algorithms were tested on a virtual robot in a virtual environment, which helped prevent damage to a real robot.
-But the process of emulating different surfaces was too time consuming.
+Researchers at Google Robotics have createda four-legged robot that, within a few hours, learned to walk back and forth and turn on its own.
+Previously, algorithms were tested on a virtual robot in a virtual environment, which helped prevent damage to the real robot.
+But the process of emulating different surfaces was too labor-intensive.

 </ img>

-Researchers began training in the real world andthe robot was able to adapt more quickly to uneven terrain.
-However, human intervention was still necessary, and researchers had to intervene in his training.
-Therefore, they limited the surface area and forced the robot to learn several maneuvers simultaneously.
-If the robot, reaching the edge of its territory, goes forward, it will understand that there is an obstacle ahead and will begin to go back, acquiring a new skill.
+Researchers have begun real-world training andthe robot was able to quickly adapt to uneven terrain.
+However, human intervention was still necessary and researchers had to intervene in human learning.
+So they limited the surface area and forced the robot to learn multiple maneuvers at once.
+If the robot, having reached the edge of its territory, walks forward, it will realize that there is an obstacle ahead and will begin to walk backward, acquiring a new skill.

-Using this system, the robot was able to use the trial and error method to ultimately learn how to independently navigate on different surfaces.
+With this system, the robot was able to use trial and error to eventually learn how to move on its own across different surfaces.